Skip to content

 Boiling or reboiling provides the latent heat required to convert liquid into vapor, typically used in distillation columns and flash vessels to drive phase separation.

-Typical equipment: reboiler (kettle, thermosyphon, forced circulation types).
+Key devices are: reboiler (kettle, thermosyphon, forced circulation types).

 Condensation